PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-taxes.md

 ## Tax Editing form

 - **Name** - mandatory - text field for naming the specific Tax with a Language selector
-- **Language dropdown** - enables to trigger the appropriate language for the Name of tax.
-There can different tax names set for different languages.
 - **Rate** - numeric input field, allows setting the Range of the tax.
 Range must be typed as a single numbers or single numbers with decimals.
 - **Enable or Disable switch toggle button** - allows to Enable or Disable tax.
 - **Cancel** - button cancels the Tax editing form.